w-van-den-Bergh/resume_CV/README.md

 ![Alt text](https://github.com/w-van-den-Bergh/image-repository/blob/main/org-logos/a123.jpeg)
 ### Research Scientist -- A123 Systems, Inc. -- January 2024 to June 2025
-Development of NCM cathodes and full cells for solid-state Li-ion batteries which consistent of slurry mixing, coatings, processing, assembly, and performance testing for scales up to and included Ah systems
+• Development of NCM cathodes and full cells for solid-state Li-ion batteries which consistent of slurry mixing, coatings, processing, assembly, and performance testing for scales up to and included Ah systems<br/>
-Created automated analysis tools using Python for electrochemical analysis as well as quantifying microstructure of materials from Scanning Electron Microscopy (SEM) and Energy Dispersive Spectroscopy (EDS)
+• Created automated analysis tools using Python for electrochemical analysis as well as quantifying microstructure of materials from Scanning Electron Microscopy (SEM) and Energy Dispersive Spectroscopy (EDS)<br/>
-Prepared and managed multiple projects which used Design of Experiment (DOE) and Root Cause Corrective Analysis (RCCA/RCA)
+• Prepared and managed multiple projects which used Design of Experiment (DOE) and Root Cause Corrective Analysis (RCCA/RCA)

 ![Alt text](https://github.com/w-van-den-Bergh/image-repository/blob/main/org-logos/KIT_log.png)
 ![Alt text](https://github.com/w-van-den-Bergh/image-repository/blob/main/org-logos/BASF%20LOGO.png)
 ### Research Chemist (Chemiker) -- BELLA Labs @ KIT/BASF -- August 2022 to December 2023
-Lead scientist on synthesis of Nickel rich single-crystal NCMs under a joint project between BASF, U. of Darmstadt, and U. of Manchester.
+• Lead scientist on synthesis of Nickel rich single-crystal NCMs under a joint project between BASF, U. of Darmstadt, and U. of Manchester<br/>
-Used a combination of cell testing, automated SEM image analysis, and Rietveld refinement to characterize materials in conjunction with DOE to target specific material features with precision.
+• Used a combination of cell testing, automated SEM image analysis, and Rietveld refinement to characterize materials in conjunction with DOE to target specific material features with precision<br/>
-Acted as in-lab manager of day-to-day operations, troubleshooting and delegating logistics.
+• Acted as in-lab manager of day-to-day operations, troubleshooting and delegating logistics

 ![Alt text](https://github.com/w-van-den-Bergh/image-repository/blob/main/org-logos/USC_logo.png)
 ### Ph.D.
 Researcher -- Stefik Lab @ U of SC -- September 2017 to May 2022
+_Research on nanostructure behavior relationships in Li-ion materials with several publications, mentorships, teaching and outreach programs with awards, and club leadership positions
+Collaborations between departments and universities involving the design and execution of in-situ X-ray measurements and development of novel sol-gel chemistries as powders and thin-films._

 ![Alt text](https://github.com/w-van-den-Bergh/image-repository/blob/main/org-logos/REAL_Vertellus%20LOGO.jpg)
 ### Process Chemist -- Vertellus R&D -- Summer Term 2016
+• Fractional Factorial DOEs on synthetic menthol crystallization to meet client demands <br/>
+• Advanced fractional distillation for memory foam compounds<br/>
+• Long-term monitoring of decomposition reactions for proprietary reducing agents<br/>

 ![Alt text](https://github.com/w-van-den-Bergh/image-repository/blob/main/org-logos/Vertellus%20LOGO.png)
 ### Researcher -- Guarr Lab @ MSU Bioeconomy Institute -- May 2015 - May 2016
+• Organic synthesis of monomers for flow-cell membranes using nuclear magnetic resonance (NMR) and mass spectrometry

 ![Alt text](https://github.com/w-van-den-Bergh/image-repository/blob/main/org-logos/HOPE%20LOGO.png)
 ### Researcher -- Stukey Lab @ Hope College -- January 2014 - May 2015
+• Studied cytotoxicity of specific genes mycobacterophages introduced by insertion of plasmids to express said genes

 ## Skills -- In Alphabetical Order for each subsection
 ### Lab skills and Instrumentation